tsenguun0106/Loan_default_prediction_with_NLP_technique/README.md

 In this analysis, we predict the loan application default probability based on numerical information such as income, etc., and the loan application description (text data).

+**Problem:** Lending companies need to decide whether to grant the loan to a borrower using the borrower's numerical data such as income, employment length, age, etc., and the borrower's loan application description (text data).

 ## First we conduct some EDA and simple ML model analysis.

 (Notebook used for this analysis: Loan_application_data_analysis_Dec_9.ipynb)